True

 Encaustic painting, also known as “hot wax painting”, refers to the process of mixing melted wax with pigment to create a soft, coloured paint-like blend that can be manipulated with implements and heated metal tools.
 As most other painting techniques, Encaustic work requires a properly prepared surface to allow the painted layers to adhere successfully to its support.

-The wax, mostly beeswax (this type is preferable as Paraffin wax can be britle when it sets), is heated until it is clear using the double-boiler method (where one small saucepan is placed in another saucepan of water on a stove) or with specialist warming appliances made specifically for this purpose.
+The wax, mostly beeswax (this type is preferable as Paraffin wax can be brittle when it sets), is heated until it is clear using the double-boiler method (where one small saucepan is placed in another saucepan of water on a stove) or with specialist warming appliances made specifically for this purpose.
 Pigment is then added.
-This is in general terms a simple description of an encaustic mixture, but there are several recipies available that may include the addiiton of damar resin, linseed oil or the use of other waxes.
-Nowadays, there are commercialy pre-blended wax and pigment blocks that only need to be melted before application.
+This is in general terms a simple description of an encaustic mixture, but there are several recipes available that may include the addition of damar resin, linseed oil or the use of other waxes.
+Nowadays, there are commercially pre-blended wax and pigment blocks that only need to be melted before application.

 The wax and pigment blend must be kept warm during application, and this is typically done with a warming tray.
 Although it can be a labour-intensive process, artists who use the encaustic painting technique frequently refer to its texture and luminosity.